Soetmelksvlei

 Location: Drakenstein

-Design Team: Bettina Woodward, Lente Conradie, Hano Venter, Maya Sarembock, Sebastian Waters, Valerie Lehabe, Mayankh Ramasar, Ayla Asad, Wian Jordaan
+Design Team: Bettina Woodward, Lente Conradie, Hano Venter, Maya Sarembock, Nicola Nolan, Sebastian Waters, Valerie Lehabe, Mayankh Ramasar, Ayla Asad & Wian Jordaan

 Sketches: Maya Sarembock